moq-wg/moq-transport/draft-ietf-moq-transport.md

 - Prioritization Schemes.
 - Congestion Algorithms and impacts.
-- Mapping considerations for one object per stream vs multiple objects per stream.
 - Considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes.

-## Order Priorities and Options
+## Object Send Order

-At the point of this writing, the working group has not reached consensus on several important goals, such as:
+Goals of Send Order include:

-* Ensuring that objects are delivered in the order intended by the emitter
+* Enable objects to be delivered in the order intended by the publisher
-* Allowing nodes and relays to skip or delay some objects to deal with congestion
+* Allow nodes and relays to delay or skip some objects under congestion
-* Ensuring that emitters can accurately predict the behavior of relays
+* Create more reliable behavior of relays
-* Ensuring that when relays have to skip and delay objects belonging to different tracks that they do it in a predictable way if tracks are explicitly coordinated and in a fair way if they are not.

-The working group has been considering two alternatives: marking objects belonging to a track with an explicit "send order"; and, defining algorithms combining tracks, priorities and object order within a group.
-The two proposals are listed in {{send-order}} and
-{{ordering-by-priorities}}.
-We expect further work before a consensus is reached.

-### Proposal - Send Order {#send-order}

-Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
-As stated in the introduction, the network is unable to maintain this ordering during congestion without increasing latency.

-The encoder determines how to behave during congestion by assigning each object a numeric send order.
-The send order SHOULD be followed when possible, to ensure that the most important media is delivered when throughput is limited.
-Note that the contents within each object are still delivered in order; this send order only applies to the ordering between objects.
+The publisher's send order SHOULD be followed when possible.
+The contents of each object are still delivered in order.

-A sender MUST send each object over a dedicated stream.
-The library should support prioritization ({{priority-congestion}}) such that streams are transmitted in send order.

-A receiver MUST NOT assume that objects will be received in send order, for the following reasons:
+A receiver MUST NOT assume that objects will be received in send order, for reasons including:
 * Newly encoded objects can have a smaller send order than outstanding objects.
-* Packet loss or flow control can delay the send of individual streams.
+* Packet loss or flow control can delay sending individual streams.
 * The sender might not support stream prioritization.

-TODO: Refer to Congestion Response and Prioritization Section for further details on various proposals.

-### Proposal - Ordering by Priorities {#ordering-by-priorities}

-Media is produced as a set of layers, such as for example low definition and high definition, or low frame rate and high frame rate.
-Each object belonging to a track and a group has two attributes: the object-id, and the priority (or layer).

 When nodes or relays have to choose which object to send next, they apply the following rules:

-* within the same group, objects with a lower priority number (e.g. P1) are always sent before objects with a numerically greater priority number (e.g., P2)
+* Within the same group, objects with a lower priority number (e.g. 1) are always sent before objects with a numerically greater priority number (e.g., 2)
-* within the same group, and the same priority level, objects with a lower object-id are always sent before objects with a higher object-id.
+* Within the same group and priority, objects with a lower object-id are always sent before objects with a higher object-id.
-* objects from later groups are normally always sent before objects of previous groups.
+* Objects from later groups are sent before objects of previous groups.

-The latter rule is generally agreed as a way to ensure freshness, and to recover quickly if queues and delays accumulate during a congestion period.
-However, there may be cases when finishing the transmission of an ongoing group results in better user experience than strict adherence to the freshness rule.
-We expect that that the working group will eventually reach consensus and define meta data that controls this behavior.

-There have been proposals to allow emitters to coordinate the allocation of layer priorities across multiple coordinated tracks.
-At this point, these proposals have not reached consensus.
+The last rule ensures a subscription stays close to the most recently published Objects, and recovers quickly if there is congestion.
+There can be cases when finishing the transmission of an ongoing group results in better user experience, so implementations can finish transmitting Objects within a group before starting to send a later group.

 # Relays {#relays-moq}